 You’ll enjoy this easy ham salad recipe on sandwiches or just dip into it with some buttery crackers for a simple snack.
 Pin it so you can find it later!

 - ¾ cup mayonnaise

 - 1 tablespoon Dijon mustard or prepared mustard

 - 2 tablespoons sweet relish

 - Add the diced ham to a food processor and pulse until finely minced but does not become a paste.

-- In a large bowl, combine the minced ham with mayo, mustard, and relish.
+- In a large bowl, combine the minced ham with mayo, mustard, relish, and lemon juice if using.
 Season with salt and pepper if needed.